Shank vs. Upper Leg (Beef Round/Lamb Short Leg): What’s the Difference in a Centerpiece Roast?

 If you are buying a commercial, deli-style cured beef or lamb product, it typically won’t need any extra preparation.
 You can eat it right out of the package without having to cook it.
 However, there are exceptions, as we mentioned above.
 Consequently, before putting away your electric griddle or smoker, be absolutely sure to read the details on the package to ensure you have a fully cooked product.

-Chef’s Note: If you purchased a fresh shank or butt/round end from your local butcher, it is completely raw!
-You must smoke it (ideally with apple or cherry wood at 225°F–250°F) until it hits an internal temperature of at least 145°F.
+Chef’s Note: If you purchased a fresh shank or round end from your local butcher, it is completely raw!
+You must smoke it (ideally with apple or cherry wood at 225°F–250°F).
+Remember to pull the lean round or lamb leg early at 130°F–135°F for medium-rare, and push the tough beef or lamb shank all the way to 200°F–205°F so it becomes tender.

 Final thoughts